 Do not hunch your shoulders and do not move your chin to a lower or higher position when singing a low or a high note.

-Good posture should promote the best use of your vocal chords naturally.
-Posture can be practiced in a classroom setting or alone in the privacy of your own home.
+And, you can practice vocal posture in a classroom setting, or alone in the privacy of your own home.

 More Tips for Improving Singing Voice

 Besides learning good posture, there are other things you can do to improve the control you have over your voice and obtain it’s full potential.